turkishcodes/Awesome-CyberSec-Resources/README.md

-# Hacking Web Applications 🧑🏼‍💻
+# Web Uygulamalarını Hacklemek 🧑🏼‍💻
-Repository | Description
+Depo | Açıklama
 ---- | ----
 [**Awesome Web Hacking**](https://github.com/infoslack/awesome-web-hacking)    | A collection of tools used for SQL Injections and hacking websites.

-# SQL Injection 💉
+# SQL Enjeksiyonu 💉
-Repository | Description
+Depo | Açıklama
 ---- | ----
 [**Sqlmap tool**](https://github.com/sqlmapproject/sqlmap)    | Automates the process of detecting and exploiting SQL injection flaws.
 [**NoSqlMap**](https://github.com/codingo/NoSQLMap)    | Audit for as well as automate injection attacks and exploit default configuration weaknesses in databases.